 Subscribe to The Hun School's online calendar for the most up-to-date resource for School-related events, activities, and schedules.
 You can subscribe to the Middle School calendar, by clicking here, the Upper School calendar, by clicking here, or the All-School calendar, which combines both the Middle School and Upper School calendars, by clicking here.
 The calendar will automatically sync with your Outlook or Google calendar.
 An abridged calendar of important dates and holidays is available to print here.

 Families who wish to carpool may contact the School for a list of other families who live in their area.
 Please contact Michele Schenk during the academic months or Sherry Roberts during the summer.

 The Hun School Student (and parent) Directory is password protected and located on RaiderNet.
 The Directory will be updated and passwords will be distributed to all families in September.

 Drop-off and Pick-up

 There are several designated areas with circular driveways where drop-off and pick-up occurs.
 Families are welcome to determine the location that is most convenient for them based on their student’s first and last commitments.
-The most common drop-off area is in front of the Chesebro Academic Center, which serves both Middle and Upper School students.
+The most common drop-off area is in front of the Chesebro Academic Center, which serves both Middle School and Upper School students.

-The Hun School of Princeton is pleased to announce an expanded iPad Initiative for the 2013-2014 academic year.
 All students in grades 6 - 11 are required to have iPads this fall.
 For new students, an iPad Air or newer or iPad Mini 2 or newer with WiFi connectivity is the base requirement.
 For more information about the program, click here.

 Parents' Day Weekend